kaw393939/eaikw/docs/integrations/PHASE_2_SUMMARY.md

 ## Overview

 Phase 2 of the Job Club platform is now complete.
-This phase implements the backend integrations that connect the front-end forms to three critical services:
+This phase implements the automated backend integrations that execute the core mission: **Turn students into career-ready AI professionals with a guided, automated onboarding experience.**

+The system connects the front-end forms to three critical services:

-1. **Sanity CMS** - Content management and member data storage
+1. **Sanity CMS** - Career pipeline milestones, resources, and member journey tracking
-2. **Notion DB** - Member tracking and progress management
+2. **Notion DB** - Student progress management and career readiness checklist
-3. **Discord** - Community engagement and notifications
+3. **Discord** - Mentoring community and automated onboarding coordination

 ## What Was Built